inventory management

 Creating a Business Plan

-A solid business plan, including a bakery, is crucial for any successful business.
+A solid business plan is crucial for any successful business, including a bakery.

 It outlines your goals, finances, marketing strategies, and more.
 You can also use this plan to secure funding from investors or loans from banks.